Aspire to Zero Waste

 Humans on this planet have used so much plastic in just the past two generations that plastic is now ubiquitous in the environment.
 It's everywhere.
-There is no corner in the world today that is free of plastic detritus.
+There is no corner in the world today that is free of plastic debris.
 The problem with plastic is that, even though it doesn't break down completely, it gets brittle over time and fragments into tiny particulates, known as microplastics.
 These microplastics are everywhere.
 The plastics are polluting our waters and killing marine fisheries, when newly hatched fish fry mistake the tiny particles for food, and end up clogging their tiny digestive systems and dying.
 Scientists have determined that there are now more microplastics in the oceans than there are fish.
 That's when you know it's bad.

 In the U.S., we consume about 38 million tons/year of plastic annually, and only about 25% of plastic is currently recycled.
 We must stop this over consumption that is killing our planet and our wildlife.
 We can stop this insanity.
 If everybody in the U.S. stopped using single-use plastic, we would prevent around 10 - 20 billion containers from entering our landfills annually, including toothpaste tubes, deodorant containers, lotion bottles, dish and household soap bottles.
 And that's just the personal care products we use.
 Think about all the food we buy.
 If we bought all that in bulk, we could save even more.
 We would also eliminate a lot of petrochemicals and pollution associated with manufacturing these containers, which is a huge part of the carbon footprint of plastic.
 The reduction in our carbon footprint would be enormous.
 And, the good news is, it's easy to do, if we try.

-Second, if you do have plastic to dispose of, recycle it.
 All plastic is infinitely recyclable, as long as it is cleaned properly and placed in a recycling bin.
 We all need to be responsible for the products we buy, and what happens to the containers after we buy the products.

 Sadly, most personal care products are in packages that are intended for single use.
 If you go to a grocery store and look around, you will see nothing but single-use packaging, with few exceptions.
 It seems that society has forced us to use single-use packaging with everything we buy, and we have to really seek out the ways to avoid single-use packaging.

-How Aspire Can Help
+How Aspire Can Help With Bulk Wellness Products

 Aspire products are all available in bulk.
 You can fill your own container with bulk personal care products, or purchase a packaged product from Aspire the first time, and then refill it with more bulk product when you run out.